Torn Calf Muscle: Causes, Symptoms & Treatment

 While tearing your calf muscle can be demoralising and extremely painful, it is vital to remember that it is preventable and treatable.
 By following the advice above, sticking to a strength program, and ensuring to warm up and cool down properly, you will set yourself up to avoid any issues.

 At Infinite Health, we are experts in health, recovery, and wellbeing.
-Our professional physiotherapists provide tailored strength, stretching, recovery, and rehabilitation programs to help you restore your full functionality and movement.
+Our Sydney physiotherapists provide tailored strength, stretching, recovery, and rehabilitation programs to help you restore your full functionality and movement.
 We do not want you to go through injury or recovery alone.
 Reach out to our team, and we will have you fighting fit in no time.